rmoyano/sshforeveryone/chapter3.md

 SSH server default listening port is 22 but the main problem with that is that every bot on the net is trying to enter testing it.
 So, we have changed the listening port to 2345.

-We need to add the port argument *-p* in the command:
+To change the default listening port we need to add the port argument *-p* in the command:
 ```bash
    rafa@host:~/sshforeveryone$ ssh -p 2345 rafa@201.12.24.48
 ```